hryarih32/MediaCatalogBot/BOT_USAGE.md

     3. Type the name and send it.
     4. A list of search results will appear as buttons.
     5. Click a result to see a confirmation screen.
     6. Click "✅ Submit Request" to send your request for admin approval.
+Admin menus will update with new request counts.
 *   **"🔍 Search Plex"**:
     1. Click the button.
     2. The bot will prompt you to enter your search query.